kakearney/colinear-pkg/README.md

 ## colinear.m

-Given a set of scattered points, this function determines whether any subsets of those points fall along the line.
+Given a set of scattered points, this function determines whether any subsets of those points fall along a line.
 It also includes options to deal with small deviations for linearity.

 ### Syntax